sdayube/jungle-devs-react-challenge/README.md

 It was also my first time building a landing page with React, since we focus more on SPAs and applications with more complex functionalities at the Trybe course, so my last time building a landing page was with vanilla JS and HTML, when i created my [portfolio page](https://sdayube.github.io) on GitHub Pages.

 I feel I have done a precise job replicating the design and making it responsive, and I also tried to keep a good level of modularity within the code to make it easier to change or maintain.
-Overall, I'm proud of what I build and think I did a good enough job!
+Overall, I'm proud of what I built and think I did a good enough job!